oracle/graal/truffle/docs/Safepoints.md

 This typically means that safepoints are best polled at the end of loops and at the end of function or method calls to cover recursion.
 In addition, any guest language code that blocks the execution, like guest language locks, need to use the  `TruffleSafepoint.setBlocked(Interrupter)` API to allow cooperative polling of safepoints while the thread is waiting.

-Please read more details what steps languages need to do in the [javadoc](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/TruffleSafepoint.html).
+Please read more details on what steps language implementations need to take to support thread local actions in the [javadoc](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/TruffleSafepoint.html).

 ## Thread Local Actions

-Languages and instruments can submit action using their environment.
+Languages and instruments can submit actions using their environment.

 Usage example: